vincentfung13/HadoopPractical/README.md

 To get the code, navigate to your workspace directory and type in the command line and do:
 ```
-git clone git@github.com:vincentfung13/UGBigDataAssignmentOne.git
+git clone git@github.com:vincentfung13/HadoopPractical.git
 ```

-This will download the code to your workspace directory in a new folder UGBigDataAssignmentOne.
+This will download the code to your workspace directory in a new folder HadoopPractical.

-To work on eclipse, do File->New->Java Project to create a new project, then in the project creation window, untick "Use default location" and choose the UGBigDataAssignmentOne folder.
+To work on eclipse, do File->New->Java Project to create a new project, then in the project creation window, untick "Use default location" and choose the HadoopPractical folder.

 Then you will have to manually add the provided hadoop jar files to the project build path.
 You can do so by simply right click the project, choose Build Ptah->Configure Build Path, click on "Add External Jars" and add all the hadoop jars.
 This should get the code to compile.